rugbyprof/2143-ObjectOrientedProgramming/Python_Cheat_Sheet.md

     - Read a string from standard input.
 The trailing newline is stripped.
 The prompt string, if given, is printed without a trailing newline before reading.
 - `abs(x)` -> number
     - Return the absolute value of x.
+- `chr(i)` -> character
+    - Return a string of one character whose ASCII code is the integer i.
+For example, chr(97) returns the string 'a'.
+This is the inverse of ord().
 - `int(x)` -> int
     - Convert x to an integer, if possible.
 A floating point argument will be truncated towards zero.
 - `len(x)` -> int